Aaron Hibell: 2024-present: Astral Projection and upcoming projects

-In 2024, Hibell released his second extended play, titled Astral Projection on March 13.
-It was promoted with the single "Levitation", the project included a collaboration with synthesizer and composer duo, Felsmann + Tiley.
+In 2024, Hibell released his second extended play titled Astral Projection on March 13.
+It was promoted with the single "Levitation".
+The project included a collaboration with synthesizer and composer duo, Felsmann + Tiley.
 A non-single track "I Feel Lost" earned a lot attention after its release.
-Hibell would eventually release an deluxe edition on April 12, which features different mixes of the track.
+Hibell would eventually release a deluxe edition on April 12, which features different mixes of the track.

 "I was hoping for an official release after Billie and her mom both liked my posts but understandably they don't do official remixes.
-That being said her team was nice enough let us post to soundcloud for you all to enjoy."
+That being said her team was nice enough let us post to Soundcloud for you all to enjoy."